EleutherAI/pythia/README.md

 We train and release a suite of 8 model sizes on the Pile ([paper](https://pile.eleuther.ai/), [datasheet](https://arxiv.org/abs/2201.07311)) as well as the Pile with deduplication applied.
 All 8 model sizes are trained on the exact same data, in the exact same order.
 Each model saw 299,892,736,000 ~= 300B tokens during training.
 This corresponds to just under 1 epoch on the Pile for "standard" models, and ~= 1.5 epochs on the deduped Pile (which contains 207B tokens in 1 epoch).
 All models are trained with mixed precision, using fp16 for all models except `EleutherAI/pythia-1b` which trained with bf16, because in fp16 the model experienced an irreconcilable loss spike late in training.

-After our initial release, we trained 14M and 31M parameter models at the request of alignment researchers interested in
+After our initial release, we trained 14M and 31M parameter models at the request of alignment researchers interested in scaling sparse autoencoders.

 | Params | n_layers | d_model | n_heads | d_head | Batch Size | Learning Rate | Hugging Face Checkpoints                                                |
 | ------ | -------- | ------- | ------- | ------ | ---------- | ------------- | ---------------------------------------------------------- |